cmstatr/cmstatr/joss-paper/paper.md

 set contains results from several mechanical tests of a typical composite material, and contains the typical measurements obtained from a test lab.
-In the following examples, results from tension testing in the warp fiber direction (`WT`) per ASTM D3039 will be used.
+In the following examples, results from tension testing in the warp fiber direction (`WT`) will be used.
 Part of this data set is shown below.

 ``` {.r}
 carbon.fabric.2 %>%